Guide

 FORMLOVACreating, adjusting, previewing, and testing the email through chatAuto-reply customization is available on Standard or higher

-These are not the same feature.
+These setup paths are not the same feature.

 If respondents only need a copy of what they submitted, Google Forms may be enough.
 If you need a confirmation email that says "we received your request," gives a response timeline, includes a resource link, explains an event URL policy, or routes replies to a support address, treat it as a custom auto-reply.